MasterGroosha/aiogram-3-guide/book_src/en/messages.md

 (by default) may not see such commands due to [server logic](https://core.telegram.org/bots/faq#what-messages-will-my-bot-get).
 The most common use case is group moderation bots that are already administrators.

-Here's the translation with the joke adapted for English:

----

 ### Deep Links {: id="deeplinks" }

 There is one command in Telegram with a bit more functionality: `/start`.